nwikamulia/ai-day-jakarta-2026/README.md

 Click **Connect**:
 <img width="1298" height="624" alt="2" src="https://github.com/user-attachments/assets/ce905820-fc01-4a50-a872-0ff20840dcaa" />

-Work through the Gmail connection prompts: choose your Google account, click **Continue**, grant Zapier the required permissions by checking all the boxes, scroll down and click **Continue**, then click **Add tool**.
+Work through the Gmail connection prompts by choosing your Google account:

 > **[ SCREENSHOT ]** — _Gmail OAuth consent → grant permissions → Add tool_

+click **Continue**:

+Grant Zapier the required permissions by checking all the boxes:

+Scroll down and click **Continue**

+Click **Add tool**.

 Open the **Connect** tab and click **Generate token**.
 Copy the token — you will paste it into the Flink MCP connection in Step 7.